wwatson4506/MSC/README.md

 is not completely backwards compatible with the other three version.
 Itis compatible with the latest TeensyDuino 1.54 and Arduino 1.8.13.
-You will also need my version of WMXZ's uSDFS if using uSDFS located here: https://github.com/wwatson4506/uSDFS/tree/uSDFS-non-blocking.
+You will also need my version of WMXZ's uSDFS if using uSDFS located here:

+https://github.com/wwatson4506/uSDFS/tree/uSDFS-non-blocking.

-My modfied fork of the SdFat-beta and SD libraries are useable with MSC-non-blocking located here https://github.com/wwatson4506/SdFat-beta. and here https://github.com/wwatson4506/SD.
+My modfied fork of the SdFat-beta and SD libraries are useable with MSC-non-blocking located here:

+https://github.com/wwatson4506/SdFat-beta.

+and here:

+https://github.com/wwatson4506/SD.

 These two libraries are forked from Paul Stoffregen's github site.
 (WIP).